The Braidwood Anglican Church, N.S.W. Australia.

 "The Devil prowls around like a roaring lion looking for someone to devour."

 In the face of the erosion of institutional Christianity due to the pressure of secularization, along with the rapid pace of social and technological change, the business of Christian ministry is now a highly complex and stressful profession.
-A successful Evangelical ministry demands a reliance upon God's grace, providence and Word, a confidence in our call to ministry, a willingness to remain loyal to both denominational and parish order, a desire to develop the art of conciliation and a resolve to resist the whisper of the evil one.
+A successful Evangelical ministry demands a focus on the doctrine of justification, divine providence, the Word of God, and congregational ministry.
+To these fundamentals we should add a confidence in our call to ministry, a willingness to remain loyal to both denominational and parish order, a desire to develop the art of conciliation and a resolve to resist the whisper of the evil one.

 c.
 1995, Cronulla.